 Over the years, our relationship grew to include inside jokes and stories and moments others may not understand but I will treasure for the rest of my life!
 I could try to explain them here for others, but I wouldn't do them justice...
 I learned about you through your love for your family, your country, cooking, gardening, college basketball, politics, camping, hunting, Indiana, Crystal Gayle, folk music and the Opry.
 You were an amazing cook and I always looked forward to a meal with you.
 Whether it was garden fresh zucchini stuffed with sharp cheddar chess and ham, biscuits and gravy, pulled pork, chicken, hamburgers or pizza!
 Dinners with you were always good for the soul!
 I will always treasure our camping trips; the fireside stories, camp loop walks, games and food.

 2 and a half years ago, you welcomed your final grandchild.
 Watching you rock Hudson while humming and singing to him so Matt and I could eat a delicious meal you cooked was a welcomed moment in our week.
-He loved completing puzzles with you, swinging and rocking and you helped create his love for hot wheels!
+He loved completing puzzles with you, rocking in your chair, swinging with you on the porch and playing with Papa R's cars.
+You created his love for hot wheels!
 Huddy loves Papa R!

 God saw him getting weaker,